 - M-SEM.
 The Multi-Sector Emissions Model calculates a comprehensive picture of future emissions across all energy sectors to enable economy-wide screening of a wide variety of emissions reduction options.
 With state-specific detail on energy use and emissions, and stock-flow calculations of residential and commercial-sector heating equipment, M-SEM can be combined with other models to quickly project emissions in many different visions of the future.

 - Interactive Map of U.S. Power Plants.
-Synapse has combined data from U.S. Energy Information Administration and the U.S. Environmental Protection Agency.
-This file contains a user-friendly Google Earth map that displays information on location, fuel type, electric geneation, generating capacity, ownership, and emissions for over 9,100 power plants across the country.
-The datafile is updated annually and has been downloaded hundreds of times by state energy offices and air quality offices, electric utilities and affiliated industries, NGOs, university students and faculty, and many other organizations.
+Synapse has combined data from U.S. Energy Information Administration and the U.S. Environmental Protection Agency into a free, interactive map of U.S. power plants.
+This map displays information on location, fuel type, electric generation, generating capacity, ownership, and emissions for over 9,900 power plants across the country.
+Data is included for all power plants that were operating as of December 2020.

 - Coal Asset Valuation Tool (CAVT).
 This Synapse-developed model analyzes the forward-going economic viability of individual coal units in the face of current and likely future environmental regulations over the next 30 years, by comparing the cost of environmental compliance with forecasts of electricity market prices and revenues.
 CAVT has been used in several Synapse analyses to examine and identify coal units at risk for retirement.